humboldtjs/TIC-80/README.md

 - An aditional memory bank: load different assets from your cartridge while your game is executing

 # Binary Downloads
-You can download compiled versions for the major operating systems directly from our [releases page](https://github.com/nesbox/TIC-80/releases).
+You can download compiled versions for the major operating systems directly from our [releases page](https://github.com/humboldtjs/TIC-MSX/releases).

 # Pro Version
-To help support TIC-80 development, we have a [PRO Version](https://nesbox.itch.io/tic).
+TIC-MSX is based on TIC-80.
+If you want to support TIC-80 (and by extension TIC-MSX) development, the guys from nesbox have a [PRO Version](https://nesbox.itch.io/tic).
-This version has a few additional features and binaries can only be downloaded on [our Itch.io page](https://nesbox.itch.io/tic).
+This version has a few additional features and binaries can only be downloaded on [their Itch.io page](https://nesbox.itch.io/tic).

-For users who can't spend the money, we made it easy to build the pro version from the source code.

-### Pro features

-- Save/load cartridges in text format, and create your game in any editor you want, also useful for version control systems.
-- Even more memory banks: instead of having only 1 memory bank you have 8.
-- Export your game without editors, and then publish it to app stores (WIP).

-# Community
-You can play and share games, tools and music at [tic.computer](https://tic.computer/play).

-The community also hangs out and discusses on [Discord chat](https://discord.gg/DkD73dP).
+See [TIC-80](https://github.com/nesbox/TIC-80) for more information.

 # Contributing
-You are can contribute by issuing a bug or requesting a new feature on our [issues page](https://github.com/nesbox/tic.computer/issues).
+You are can contribute by issuing a bug or requesting a new feature on our [issues page](https://github.com/nesbox/TIC-MSX/issues).
-Keep in mind when engaging on a discussion to follow our [Code of Conduct](https://github.com/nesbox/TIC-80/blob/master/CODE_OF_CONDUCT.md).

-You can also contribute by reviewing or improving our [wiki](https://github.com/nesbox/tic.computer/wiki).
+You can also contribute by reviewing or improving our [wiki](https://github.com/nesbox/TIC-MSX/wiki).

-The [wiki](https://github.com/nesbox/tic.computer/wiki) holds TIC-80 documentation, code snippets and game development tutorials.
+See [TIC-80](https://github.com/nesbox/TIC-80) for more information.

 # Build instructions